open-coffee/example-projects/starter-logging-example/README.md

 and take the defaults.
 ```

-Now on http://localhost:9000 (admin/admin) the graylog server is available and
-after you start this application, this application can push the
+after you start this application, the application can push the
 logs via udp packages to the graylog through the 12201 port.